 The Federal Aid Road Act of 1916 was the culmination of more than 20 years effort by Good Roads reformers to make the improvement of roads and bridges a nationwide priority.

 Congress initially provided $75 million to improve roads and bridges with costs split 50/50 with the states.
-The cost-sharing arrangement remained basically unchanged until the establishment of the interstate highway program in 1956 when the federal share was increased to 90/10 for those expensive, high-speed, long-distance thoroughfares.
+The cost-sharing arrangement remained basically unchanged until the establishment of the interstate highway program in 1956, when the federal share was increased to 90/10 for the expensive, high-speed, long-distance thoroughfares.

 North Carolina established its State Highway Commission in 1915.
-Although originally intended to offer technical advice to counties, the Commission’s business soon came to be dominated by federal-aid road and bridge work.
+Although originally intended to offer technical advice to counties, the Commission’s business soon came to be dominated by federal aid road and bridge work.

 The political and organizational change promoted by the Federal Aid Road Act of 1916 and its subsequent reauthorizations had a profound impact on highway and bridge building in North Carolina and the nation.
 Not only did it mean increased funding for roads and bridges, but it promoted standardization of design at the state level.

 Importantly, standards were specifically identified as a state concern.
 Federal engineers would only inspect and approve state decisions, leaving the actual design and construction to state engineers.
 Thus, the North Carolina State Highway Commission's engineers adopted their own construction, materials, and bridge specifications.